 • When and where are the shelter consultations for the Advanced Course held?
 The schedule and location of each consultation varies according to the needs and location of the shelters.
 Our shelter consultations have spanned from Hawaii to Puerto Rico.
 Mentees accepted to participate in the Advanced Course will be notified several months in advance when consultations are available to join.

 • Who leads the Advanced Course?
-Sara Pizano and Cameron Moore are the primary leaders of the Shelter Consultation Mentorships.
+Dr. Sara Pizano and Cameron Moore are the primary leaders of the Shelter Consultation Mentorships.
 Dr. Julie Levy, Dr. Cynda Crawford, and others may participate depending on the key topics of interest.

 • What is the Fear Free Shelter Program?
-The Fear Free Shelter Program is an online self-study course with a goal to improve the experiences of animals by educating shelter, rescue, and animal welfare employees and volunteers about the animals’ emotional needs.
+The Fear Free Shelter Program is an online, self-study course with a goal to improve the experiences of animals by teaching shelter, rescue, and animal welfare employees and volunteers about the animals’ emotional needs.
 The program will empower you to apply key strategies and techniques designed to reduce the negative emotional states that are commonly experienced by shelter and rescue animals—including fear, anxiety, stress (FAS), and frustration—and increase their enrichment opportunities.
 This program is suitable for every individual involved in the care and oversight of shelter and rescue animals.
 Completion of the Fear Free Shelters program will earn 5 credits of RACE-approved continuing education.

 • How much time should I plan for the Advanced Course?
 The Advanced Course requires several hours of research and conference calls in the weeks prior to the shelter visit.
 The shelter visit itself is usually five days long with additional travel time.
-Several hours of follow-up conference calls and report review are scheduled in the weeks following the consultation visit.
+Several hours of follow-up conference calls and report reviews are scheduled in the weeks following the consultation visit.
 Some mentees return to the shelter to assist with implementation of the report recommendations.